uga-libraries/xml-transformations/README.md

 xml-element-value-replacement.py
    * xml_folder (required): folder containing the XML to be transformed
-   * Update the element being search for using the root.find() lines as an example.
+   * Update the element being searched for using the root.find() lines as an example.

 ### Testing

 Run the script on a small amount of your data, so you can easily predict the results, before running on a batch.

-These scripts were written before we had procedures for creating testing procedures.
+These scripts were written before we had a process for creating testing procedures.
 Additional testing guidance or unit tests will be written if they start getting used again.

 ## Workflow

 The majority of the scripts get the contents from every XML file in a folder, edit the data, and export it to either a CSV file or EAD file(s).
-The exception is xml-element-value-replacement.py, which updates the value of an element in an XML file.
+The exception is xml-element-value-replacement.py, which updates the value of an element in every XML file.

 See the comments at the top of each script for further details.